etlbox/etlbox.website/doks_v1.6/content/docs/transformations/merge-join.md

 ## Merging or joining data

 The `MergeJoin` accepts two inputs and has one output.
 The first input is referred as left input and the second input as right input.
 A function describes how the two inputs are combined into one output.
 E.g.,  you can link two sources with the `MergeJoin`, define a method how to combine these records and produce a new merged output.
 The data type of the output and the inputs can be different, as long as you handle it in the join function.
 If you want to join only two records if they match, you can pass a comparison function the join.
-The `MergeJoin` then can simulate behavior like a classic "FULL OUTER JOIN".

 ### Always join

 By default, the `MergeJoin` will always join every row from the left in put with a row from the right input.
 This works best if data for both inputs has the exact same amount of rows.
 A row from the left will always be send together with a row from the right into the `MergeJoin` function.
 The `MergeJoin` function is a Func that defines how both records are combined.
 The result can be a new record of the same of a different type.

 {{< alert text="If there are more rows coming from one input than there is in the other input, the rest of the rows will be joined with null values." >}}

 #### Always join example